Skip to main content

 Lambda Pi Eta (Xi Nu Chapter)

-Lambda Pi Eta (LPH) is a national honor society for undergraduate students interested in Communication Studies as an academic area of study.
-To be eligible for membership, students must be either a Communication Studies major or minor, h ave completed 60 credit hours with a cumulative 3.0 or higher GPA, and h ave completed a minimum of 12 semester hours in COMM courses (excluding COMM 490 and COMM 491), with a cumulative 3.25 or higher GPA in those courses.
+To be eligible for membership, students must be either a Communication Studies major or minor, have completed 60 credit hours with a cumulative 3.0 or higher GPA, and have completed a minimum of 12 semester hours in COMM courses (excluding COMM 490 and COMM 491), with a cumulative 3.25 or higher GPA in those courses.

 Students who meet the criteria for membership in Lambda Pi Eta are invited to join each Fall and Spring semester.
-Upon acceptance into Lambda Pi Eta, a one-time membership fee of $10.00 is required.

 COMMbassadors

-The COMMbassadors is a competitively-selected group of Communication Studies majors who represent the Department of Communication Studies at various recruitment, retention, and promotion events during the 2020-2021 school year.
+The COMMbassadors is a competitively-selected group of Communication Studies majors who represent the Department of Communication Studies at various recruitment, retention, and promotion events during the school year.
 They serve as a point of contact for prospective and current students, parents, department faculty and graduate students, and the WVU community at large.
-COMMbassadors represent the undergraduate experience at several events, including Welcome Week’s Academic Day, COMM 191 Orientation Course, Speed Networking/Homecoming event, Discover and Decide Open Houses, Major Match and Tour WVU Days, and COMM Course Registration Drives.
+COMMbassadors represent the undergraduate experience at several events, including Welcome Week’s Academic Day, COMM 191 Orientation Course, Discover and Decide Open Houses, Major Match and Tour WVU Days, and COMM Course Registration Drives.

 Undergraduate Teaching Assistant

-COMM majors have the opportunity to serve as an Undergraduate Teaching Assistant (UTA) in one of the Department's large lecture courses (i.e., COMM 102, 104, 105, 112, 122, 306, 308, 316).
+COMM majors have the opportunity to serve as an Undergraduate Teaching Assistant (UTA) in one of the Department's large lecture courses (i.e., COMM 102, 104, 105, 112, 122, 306, 308).
 To serve as an UTA in one of these courses, student must have completed the course with a grade of B or higher.
 Students must enroll in COMM 490: Teaching Practicum for three credit hours during the semester in which they serve as a UTA.

 To inquire about serving as an UTA, students should contact the instructor of the COMM course prior to the next semester's registration period.